 Creating and facilitating a culture for feedback is a beautiful thing when it works well.
 You know you’re doing something right when you can sit back and watch your people interact with each other in a positive way, and you can see how they all help each other to be better.

 That’s what we all want and need – the right people around us that we trust to support us, and help us to be better.
-But it doesn’t always happened organically…in most cases there’s always a great facilitator or leadership role helping things along.
+But it doesn’t always happen organically…in most cases, there’s always a great facilitator or leadership role helping things along.

 What can you do differently or better to establish trust in your groups quickly and effectively?

 I’d love to know if you find a good use for these rules and advice, let me know in the comments or on Twitter (@chrismarr101).